“I just want it to work.”

 But it can also frustrate and intimidate.

-I want to replace that frustration and intimidation
+I want to replace the frustration and intimidation you feel

 with the amazement and wonder that I feel every day.

-I want it to be a resource rather than a roadblock;
+I want technology to be a resource rather than a roadblock;

 a valuable tool instead of a source of irritation.